 August 12, 2016

-With a few exceptions, those living in poverty are least likely to contribute to climate change since they generally have little to no access to private transportation, flights, or ownership of powerful electrical appliances.
-Women experience poverty at much higher rates than men and therefore will have a smaller carbon footprint than men.
-However, poor and marginalized individuals, primarily women and children, tend to be underrepresented at all levels of decision-making regarding climate issues, yet are the most exposed and vulnerable to the impact of climate change.
+With a few exceptions, those living in poverty are least likely to contribute to climate change, since they generally have little to no access to private transportation, flights, or ownership of powerful electrical appliances.
+Women experience poverty at much higher rates than men and, therefore, will have a smaller carbon footprint than men.
+However, poor and marginalized individuals, primarily women and children, tend to be underrepresented at all levels of decision-making regarding climate issues; yet, they are the most exposed and vulnerable to the impact of climate change.